A 911 Dispatcher Admonished A Woman Caught Up In Flood Waters Before She Died

 Unfortunately, these cold remarks are some of the last words that Stevens ever heard before drowning to death in the floodwater.

-The police of Fort Smith, Arkansas have had to apologize for Reneau’s behavior.
-She’s also no longer at her position.
+The police of Fort Smith, Arkansas had to apologize for Reneau’s behavior.
+She’s also no longer in her position.
 In a public statement, the police department emphasized that though Reneau hardly sounded like she was being at all helpful during the call, a rescue team was all the while trying to get to Stevens to assist her.
-Sadly, they simply weren’t fast enough.”
+Sadly, they simply weren’t fast enough.

 “While the operator’s response to this extremely tense and dynamic event sounds calloused and uncaring at times, sincere efforts were being made to locate and save Mrs. Stevens,” the statement read.